Multilingualism

 • Code - select language code from the list

-• Role - select Main if you want this language to be the main language for your content.
-Additional should be used for languages to be translated into.
+• Role - only one Main language may exist, Additional should be used for languages to be translated into

-When deleting certain language, the input field and its value will be removed both from the database and system interface.
+• When deleting a language, the input field and its value will be removed both from the database and system interface.

-If this language is returned, the input fields will be restored to the system interface, but with no data in them.
-So please, be careful with these actions.
+• If a deleted language is restored, the input fields will be restored to the system interface, but with no data in them.

-Currently the following field types can be made multilingual in the AtroPIM system:
+Currently the following field types can be made multilingual in the AtroCore system:

 Field Type Description